 Corned Beef Fritters

-Make sure to fry these slowly because they’re kind of large and you need a little time for the center to get melty before the outside is too dark.
-Hope you enjoy them!!
-They’d be great with a beer on a game day!
+• Make sure to fry these slowly because they’re kind of large and you need a little time for the center to get melty before the outside is too dark.
+325 degrees F. works great.

 Corned Beef Fritters